mutumakeffa/LandingPageForDevelopers/README.md

 # LandingPageForDevelopers
-This UI is a Simple Landing page to be customized for different projects.
+index.html - Simple Landing page to be customized for different projects.
 This project contains both the Registration and Login forms Also contains my Personal portfolio
 No backend Has been built Yet